iscc/iscc-specs/docs/specification.md

 The Content-ID-Text is built from the extracted plain-text content of an encoded media object.
 To build a stable Content-ID-Text the plain text content must be extracted in a way that is reproducible.
 To make this possible we specify that the plain-text content must be extracted with [Apache Tika v1.16](https://tika.apache.org/).
 An ISCC generating application must provide a `generate_content_id_text(text, partial=False)` function that accepts UTF-8 encoded plain text and an boolean partial content flag as input and returns a Content-ID with GMT type `text`.
 The procedure to create a Content-ID-Text is as follows:

 1. Apply [`normalize_text`](#normalize-text) to the text input.

 2. Split the text into a list of words at whitespace boundaries.

 3. Create a list of 5 word shingles by sliding word-wise through the list of words.

 4. Apply `minhash` to the resulting list of shingles

 5. Apply [`similarity_hash`](#similarity-hash) to the list of digests returned from step 4.

 6. Trim the resulting byte sequence to the first 7 bytes

 7. Prepend the 1-byte component header (`0x10` full content, `0x11` partial content)

-8. Encode the resulting 8-byte sequence with base32 (no-padding) and return the result
+8. Encode the resulting 8-byte sequence with Base58

+   [undefined]:

+   -ISCC Encoding and return the result

 ### Reference Code (CID-T)